Tropicalbunny/MyRepo/README.md

 ### Final Idea

+i designed the website with simplicity in mind, trying to create a logical and reasoned flow across all pages, the physical process of the webpage is the same whether it be tablet, desktop or phone.

 ![Flow diagram](assets/Readme-assets/FlowDiag.PNG "Flowdiag")

 above is the basic function of the website, this is how i wanted the website to flow to each webpage.

 ![Figma design](assets/Readme-assets/Figma.PNG "Figma")

-This was my re-design to make the website more user friendly, i also designed how i wanted the website to look on tablet and phone.
+This was my re-design to make the website more user friendly, this is where i also created how i wanted the webpage to look across several devices, so i could maintain structural and user-centric stability. the colours i have used across the site:

+color: #D93D4A;
+color: #A41818;
+color: #4A4646;
+color: #A07171;
+color: #FFFFFF;

+Fonts:
+for titles i have used: 'Cinzel', as a backup serif for text i have used: 'Josefin Sans', as a backup sans-serif i have used two fonts so i could create a sense of hirearchy across the site

 #### Notable Design Decisions.